Wodajo/Linux/README.md

 Projects aiming for better linux-kernel OSs understandment and/or linux related fun.

 Plans:
-Arch installation -> audio and network managers  (Base for later configuratons - maybe even write installing script?)
+Arch installation -> audio and network managers - Done.
+Now I'm preparing for writing installation script

--> qtile Windows Manager (for fast and extravagant work environment)
+-> qtile Windows Manager (for fast and extravagant work environment) - done
--> kernel switching and modules (seems like a pretty damn important thing)
+-> kernel switching and modules (seems like a pretty damn important thing) - kinda done
 -> KVM/QEMU/libvirt/virt-manager (as a part of hypervisors quelling)

 -> list important applications (for future installing script of full/task-oriented work environment)